 Military Spouse Portable Careers That Survive PCS

-Military spouse portable careers don’t get ranked honestly anywhere.
-I’ve looked.
-Official government sites list programs, post phone numbers, and suggest you “explore options” — but nobody sits down and tells you that UX design pays $30,000 more per year than medical billing, or that compact nursing licenses exist in 41 states while your counseling license might be useless the moment you cross a state line.
-I married into military life nine years ago, moved five times across four states and one overseas tour, and watched my own career in clinical social work nearly collapse at the Fort Bragg gate when North Carolina decided my Virginia licensure wasn’t transferable.
-That experience sent me deep into researching every portable career path worth considering, comparing them by income, PCS survivability, and how fast you can get back to full earning capacity after a move.
+Military spouse portable careers have gotten complicated with all the vague, well-meaning noise flying around.
+Official government sites post phone numbers.
+They suggest you “explore options.”
+Nobody actually sits down and tells you that UX design pays $30,000 more per year than medical billing — or that compact nursing licenses work across 41 states while your counseling license might become worthless the moment you cross a state line.
+As someone who married into military life nine years ago, moved five times across four states and one overseas tour, I learned everything there is to know about portable career survival the hard way.
+My own clinical social work career nearly collapsed at the Fort Bragg gate when North Carolina decided my Virginia licensure wasn’t transferable.
+That moment sent me deep into researching every portable career path worth considering — comparing them by income, PCS survivability, and how fast you can get back to full earning capacity after a move.
 This is that comparison.

 Remote Tech Careers — Highest Earning Portable Jobs

-Tech is the clearest win for military spouses because the job moves with your laptop.
+Tech is the clearest win for military spouses.
+The job moves with your laptop.
 Full stop.
-But “tech” is not one thing, and the income gap between different tech roles is wide enough to matter when you’re making a career decision at 24 versus 34.
+But “tech” isn’t one thing — the income gap between different tech roles is wide enough to matter whether you’re making a career decision at 24 or 34.

 UX Design

-The training path is real and accessible.
+The training path is accessible.
 Google’s UX Design Certificate on Coursera runs about $49 per month and takes most people five to seven months to complete.
-That’s roughly $300 total before you start adding portfolio projects.
-The certificate doesn’t get you hired on its own — the portfolio does — but the structured learning is solid.
-Frustrated by watching a friend spend $14,000 on a UX bootcamp that taught her the same material, I tracked the outcomes of both paths across six people I knew personally.
-The Coursera group had comparable job placement at a fraction of the cost.
+Roughly $300 total before you start building portfolio projects.
+The certificate alone won’t get you hired — the portfolio does that — but the structured learning is solid.
+Frustrated by watching a friend spend $14,000 on a bootcamp teaching her the same material, I tracked outcomes across six people I knew personally — three who took the Coursera route, three who paid for bootcamps.
+Comparable job placement.
+A fraction of the cost.
+Don’t make my mistake of assuming expensive means better here.

 PCS survivability: near perfect.
-UX roles are overwhelmingly remote, hiring is nationwide, and a strong portfolio with real project work transfers across every duty station including OCONUS postings where you work on stateside company time.
+UX roles are overwhelmingly remote, hiring is nationwide, and a strong portfolio transfers across every duty station — including OCONUS postings where you work on stateside company time.

 Software Quality Assurance

-Software QA testing is the entry point that gets dismissed too quickly.
-It doesn’t require a computer science degree.
-It does require methodical thinking, good written communication, and the ability to document bugs without making developers defensive.
+Software QA testing gets dismissed too quickly.
+It doesn’t require a computer science degree — it requires methodical thinking, solid written communication, and the ability to document bugs without making developers defensive.
 Starting salaries run $48,000 to $65,000.
-Automation QA engineers — who write test scripts in Python or JavaScript — earn $80,000 to $105,000.
+Automation QA engineers who write test scripts in Python or JavaScript earn $80,000 to $105,000.

-ISTQB certification (the Foundation Level exam) costs $250 and is recognized internationally.
+ISTQB certification — the Foundation Level exam specifically — costs $250 and is recognized internationally.
 That matters if you’re heading to Ramstein or Yokosuka.
 The exam is available remotely.
-Study time is typically 40 to 60 hours of focused prep using the official syllabi and practice exams from the ISTQB website.
+Study time is typically 40 to 60 hours using the official syllabi and practice exams directly from the ISTQB website.
+That’s it.
+No bootcamp required.

 Data Analysis